This article gives you the one actionable secret to Python mastery. You have to do only one thing: read it to the end. 🚀

 This training program is detailed in my Python course which helps you to earn money from your home:

-The interesting question I want to answer in this article is: Why would someone go through all the pain of mastering the craft of writing, coding, or anything else?
+But why would someone go through all the pain of mastering the craft of writing, coding, or anything else?

 I cannot speak for you, but my reason why I am on this mission towards mastery is purpose.
 It’s that simple.
-Purpose.

 You and I are lazy.
 And we are going through this level of pain only if we have a strong purpose in mind.

 Mastery is about teaching as much as it is about learning.
-It is about being a medium which constantly transforms the ubiquitous flow of meaningless data into a higher form of more meaningful knowledge.
+It is about being a medium that constantly transforms the ubiquitous flow of meaningless data into a higher form of more meaningful knowledge.

 You are the transformer.
 You are transforming low-level information or data into high-level knowledge.
 And this makes you valuable in this world.
 This makes you valuable for collective intelligence.